On Grid Compressive Sampling for Spherical Field Measurements in Acoustics: Abstract

 \section{Abstract}

-We derive a theoretically guaranteed compressive sensing method for acoustic field reconstructions using spherical field measurements on a predefined grid.
-This method can be used to reconstruct sparse band-limited spherical harmonic or Wigner $D$-function series.
-Contrasting typical compressive sensing methods for spherical harmonic or Wigner $D$-function series that use random measurements on the sphere or rotation group, the new method samples on an equiangular grid in those domains, which is a commonly used sampling pattern.
-Using the periodic extension of the Wigner $D$-functions, we transform the reconstruction of a Wigner $D$-function series (of which spherical harmonics are a special case) into a multi-dimensional Fourier domain reconstruction problem.
-We establish that this transformation maintains sparsity in cases of interest and provide numerical studies of the transformation's effect on sparsity.
-We also provide numerical studies of the reconstruction performance of the compressive sensing approach compared to classical Nyquist sampling.
-In the cases tested, we find accurate compressive sensing reconstructions need only a fraction of the measurements dictated by the Nyquist sampling theorem.
-Moreover, using one-third of the measurements or less, the compressive sensing method can provide over 20 dB more denoising capabilities than oversampling with classical Fourier theory.
+We derive a compressive sampling method for acoustic field reconstruction using field measurements on a predefined spherical grid that has theoretically guaranteed relations between signal sparsity, measurement number, and reconstruction accuracy.
+This method can be used to reconstruct band-limited spherical harmonic or Wigner $D$-function series (spherical harmonic series are a special case) with sparse coefficients.
+Contrasting typical compressive sampling methods for Wigner $D$-function series that use arbitrary random measurements, the new method samples randomly on an equiangular grid, a practical and commonly used sampling pattern.
+Using its periodic extension, we transform the reconstruction of a Wigner $D$-function series into a multi-dimensional Fourier domain reconstruction problem.
+We establish that this transformation has a bounded effect on sparsity level and provide numerical studies of this effect.
+We also compare the reconstruction performance of the new approach to classical Nyquist sampling and existing compressive sampling methods.
+In our tests, the new compressive sampling approach performs comparably to other guaranteed compressive sampling approaches and needs a fraction of the measurements dictated by the Nyquist sampling theorem.
+Moreover, using one-third of the measurements or less, the new compressive sampling method can provide over 20 dB better denoising capability than oversampling with classical Fourier theory.